The Lady's Dressing Room: Analysis

 This poem is full of satire, starting in the first line:

 "Five hours (and who can do it less in?) / By haughty Celia spent in dressing;"

 He starts out from the beginning commenting on the length of time it takes women to prepare themselves.
 He goes on into greater detail about the repulsive things he sees and finds:

 "As from within Pandora's box, / When Epimetheus oped the locks, / A sudden universal crew / Of humane evils upward flew, / He still was comforted to find / That hope at last remained behind. // So Strephon, lifting up the lid / To view what in the chest was hid, / The vapours flew from out the vent. / But Strephon cautious never meant / The bottom of the pan to grope, / And foul his hands in search of hope." // This is a satirical comment on a woman's box of belongings and beauty supplies.
 It symbolized evil and human flaws.
 We picture Strephon going through the box, as we watch laughing at him for not being able to find anything good inside.

 This poem is sometimes seen as an attack on women.
 In response to this poem, Lady Mary Wortley Montagu wrote "The Reasons that Induced Dr. S. to Write a Poem call'd the Lady's Dressing Room".
 She argues that Swift wrote "The Lady's Dressing Room" after experiencing sexual disappointment with a prostitute.
 This poem has also been seen as a critique of the lengths to which women go in order to meet the ideal image of the female body and men's expectation that the illusion be real.
 In addition, Swift bitterly satirizes and derides in disgusting detail the human body and its functions, which he viewed as repulsive.

-Swift employs Juvenalian satire in this poem.
 Swift's time was a period in which pretense and superficiality were the norm.
 He was often referred to as misanthropic, and this work, "The Lady's Dressing Room", led him to be "accused of misogyny".
 Swift's offensive, and improper content, as well as the harsh manner in which he presented it, led him to have a less than favorable reputation amongst his compatriots, especially women.